xpack-3rd-party/.github/profile/README.md

 # Welcome to 3rd party source xPacks!

-This GitHub organization hosted 3rd party projects that were enhanced as xPacks, by adding the `package.json`.
+This GitHub organization hosts 3rd party projects that were enhanced as xPacks, by adding the `package.json`.

 ## Source packages